 The Treasury Board, through the Office of the Chief Human Resources Officer (OCHRO), ensures the strategic orientation and coordination of Parts IV and V in federal departments and agencies, Crown corporations and certain private organizations, supports federal institutions to serve and communicate with the public in the official language of its choice, in offices that have this obligation and so they introduce and maintain a work environment that is conducive to the effective use of both official languages in the regions designated bilingual for the purposes of Part V.

 In accordance with section 48 of the OLA, the President of the Treasury Board shall submit an annual report to Parliament on the status of the programs relating to official languages (Parts IV, V and VI) in the institutions subject to the OLA.

 - Burolis is the federal government's database that contains the list of all the federal institutions and their linguistic designation.
-This database is managed by the TBS.
-The Official Languages (Communications with and Services to the Public) Regulations, SOR 92/48 (the Regulations) specify the circumstances in which an institution has "significant demand" for services in both official languages and cases in which the "nature of the office" justifies the provision of bilingual services.
+This database is managed by the Treasury Board Secretariat (TBS).
+The Official Languages (Communications with and Services to the Public) Regulations, Statutory Orders and Regulations (SOR) 92/48 (the Regulations) specify the circumstances in which an institution has "significant demand" for services in both official languages and cases in which the "nature of the office" justifies the provision of bilingual services.
 Burolis therefore contains the list of all offices and their linguistic designation, and also lists the provision of the Regulations on which the designation is based.